Melvin Purvis: Death

-On February 29, 1960, Purvis was at his home in Florence, South Carolina, when he died from a gunshot wound to the head; the shot was fired from the pistol that was given to him by fellow agents when he resigned from the FBI.
+On February 29, 1960, Purvis was at his home in Florence, South Carolina, when he died from a gunshot wound to the head.
+His wife, in the yard at the time, found him on the landing of an upstairs hall.
+The shot was fired from the pistol that was given to him by fellow agents when he resigned from the FBI.
+That day the Chief Counsel for the US Senate Post Office and Civil Service Committee, a former FBI agent who left the service in 1951, called Assistant FBI Director Robert Wick.
+He said Purvis had not looked well for weeks and had not eaten since coming down with the flu.
+Coworkers forced him to take a plane home.
+He looked ashen in color.
+He worried that he might have a progressive, degenerative bone disease but he had told the Chief Counsel a few weeks previous that he would never commit suicide because he had too much to live for.
 The FBI investigated his death and declared it a suicide, although the official coroner's report did not label the cause of death as such.
 A later investigation suggested that Purvis may have shot himself accidentally while trying to extract a tracer bullet.
 He was 56 years old.